suncoast-devs/handbook/lessons/full-stack-build-an-app-add-maps-to-the-front-end/index.md

   </ReactMapGL>
 </section>
 ```

+Remove the `import` of our example map image.

 You will notice that we are taking all the attributes of our `viewport` state
 and **spreading** them into the `ReactMapGL`.
 We carefully chose the name of